XAVware/LazySplitX/README.md

  > Any view that will be pushing child views onto the screen needs to receive LazyNavViewModel as an environment object.

+ > On iPad, if the menu is open when the device orientation changes, the menu will be closed.

+ > I tried moving the generic LazyNavView directly into LazySplit but it did not work as intended on iPhone.
+Every view was layed out as .full, including settings which should have been a column layout.
+In addition, after navigation from settingsView to detailView with a NavigationLink, the back button jumped over the original settingsView and opened the menu directly.
+    > Looking closer, I noticed LazyNavView was being passed the displayState's layout.
+This probably caused it to reinitialize each time it changed, overall displaying the layout correctly.
+        - Instead of using getColumnLayout(), I moved the NavigationSplitView (for settings/column layouts) versus content (for full screen layout) logic into a group inside of the primary NavigationSplitView's detail and made it toggle based on whether or not mainDisplay is settings.
+This fixed both issues on iPhone.
+        - Works on iPad
+        - New bugs:
+            - On iPhone 12 Pro Max, after navigating from settingsView to detail with NavigationLink in portrait mode, then changing orientation to landscape, detailView closes.
+It's supposed to still be visible but in the right column.
+            - On iPhone 12 Pro Max, after navigating from settingsView to detail with NavigationLink in landscape mode, then to subDetail, then changing device to portrait and tapping the back button, the detail view is skipped and user is returned to settingsView.
+    > The benefit to this approach over using the LazyNavView inside the LazySplit is there is now only one generic to manage.
+It is more readable to help understand what the navigation architecture really is.
+And it allows for one GeometryReader instead of two.

  ------------------------------------------------